Dani Pacheco

-Daniel Pacheco Lobato (born 5 January 1991) is a Spanish footballer who plays as a left winger or an attacking midfielder for Polish side Górnik Zabrze.
+Daniel Pacheco Lobato (born 5 January 1991) is a Spanish professional footballer who plays as a winger or an attacking midfielder for Polish club Wisła Płock.
 He joined Liverpool in 2007 having previously been in the youth ranks at Barcelona.

 Club career

 Early career

 Pacheco signed for Liverpool from Barcelona for an undisclosed fee in the summer of 2007 and initially played for Liverpool reserves.
 Before his transfer, Pacheco enjoyed a reputation as a rising star in the ranks of Barcelona's youth academy.
 Such was his ability to score goals from almost any position, teammates nicknamed him El Asesino ("The Assassin").

 Pacheco made his first start for the Liverpool reserves on 5 February 2008, against Bolton Wanderers.
 He scored the first goal of the game, a low curling shot past Ian Walker.
 In April 2008, Pacheco made a 50-yard pass to assist Krisztián Németh in scoring the only goal of the game against Blackburn Rovers Reserves, which secured the Premier Reserve League North title for Liverpool.
 On 7 May 2008, Pacheco, who came on as a substitute in the second half, threaded a through pass to teammate Lucas to score the third and final goal in Liverpool's Reserve League final victory over Aston Villa at Anfield.